etruel/wpematico/readme.txt

 * Added feature to load language packs through translate.wordpress.org

 = 1.6.1  Mar 12, 2017 =
-* Fix an issue that the post template tags don't works in some cases.
+* Fixes an issue that the post template tags don't works in some cases.
-* Fix the option Simplepie stupidly fast always set to true, but set to true as initial value.
+* Fixes the option Simplepie stupidly fast always set to true, but set to true as initial value.
 * Tweak: Added a new filter to allow add new tags to the template.
 * Tweak: Improved the filters for the new duplicate checks option by metafields.